plantanapp/documentation/docs/actions/clear-cache-item.md

 ## `Viewing The Server Cache`

 The **Clear Cache Item** action used to include a link the in inline help to load a listing of items cached on your server.
 For security reasons (potentially exposing your server cache to users without permission) that listing has been disabled indefinitely.
-However, at your discretion, you can create a permission trimmed page that will list your server cache.
+However, at your discretion, you can create a page accessible only by roles with site administration privileges that will list your server cache.
 Follow the steps below:

 1. Go to Plant an App **Configuration** and navigate to Tokens in the left menu.
 2. Select an existing **NameSpace** or create a new one.